 Premier Division

-There was almost a full round of games in the Premier Division of the Corsham Print Wiltshire Senior League in midweek with 16 teams in action, with the game between Bemerton Heath Harlequins Reserves and Shrewton United having to be pushed back to midweek in early September with both clubs currently undertaking scheduled pitch maintenance.
+There was almost a full round of games in the Premier Division of the Corsham Print Wiltshire Senior League in midweek with 16 teams in action, with only the game between Bemerton Heath Harlequins Reserves and Shrewton United having to be pushed back to midweek in early September with both clubs currently undertaking scheduled pitch maintenance.

 There were five games played on Tuesday night and another three on Wednesday and come ten o’clock Wednesday evening there were five teams sat at the top of the table with six points from their opening two games.